 The latest data from the HER2CLIMB clinical trial presented at ASCO 2021 showed that tucatinib with trastuzumab and capecitabine can extend the time before a patient's condition progresses (progression-free survival) by 2.7 months on average, compared to trastuzumab with capecitabine.

-There will now be a period of consultation, until 16 November, followed by a further NICE committee meeting after which a final decision will be made.
+There will now be a period of consultation, until 16 November, followed by a further NICE committee meeting, after which a final decision will be made.

 The Scottish Medicines Consortium (SMC) is also currently assessing this treatment for use on the NHS in Scotland.

 Baroness Delyth Morgan, Chief Executive at Breast Cancer Now, said:

-“We’re immensely disappointed that NICE has provisionally been unable to approve tucatinib with trastuzumab and capecitabine for certain patients* with HER2 positive, locally advanced or secondary breast cancer - a treatment which could extend the lives of hundreds of people.
+“We’re immensely disappointed that NICE has provisionally been unable to approve tucatinib with trastuzumab and capecitabine for certain patients1 with HER2 positive, locally advanced or secondary breast cancer - a treatment which could extend the lives of hundreds of people.

-“It’s particularly devastating that this new, effective treatment could remain out of reach for people whose breast cancer has spread to the brain whose only treatment options have limited effectiveness, meaning they continue to face the bleak reality of potentially shorter prognoses and a poorer quality of life.
+“It’s particularly devastating that this new, effective treatment could remain out of reach for people whose breast cancer has spread to the brain, whose only treatment options have limited effectiveness, meaning they continue to face the bleak reality of potentially shorter prognoses and a poorer quality of life.

-“This draft decision on tucatinib must be turned from a ‘no’ into a ’yes’ so that people with incurable breast cancer get the chance of more quality time before their disease progresses, and potentially even an extension to their life.
+“This draft decision on tucatinib must be turned from a ‘no’ into a ’yes’, so that people with incurable breast cancer get the chance of more quality time before their disease progresses, and potentially even an extension to their life.

-“Today’s provisional rejection highlights the further work needed to ensure earlier discussions between NICE and drug manufacturers do deliver rapid access to clinically and cost-effective treatments that patients so desperately need, and without agonising waits when they simply don’t have time for any delays.”
+“Today’s provisional rejection highlights the further work needed to ensure earlier discussions between NICE and drug manufacturers do deliver rapid access to clinically and cost-effective treatments that patients so desperately need - and without agonising waits when they simply don’t have time for any delays.”

 Notes to Editors

-*After two or more other treatments specifically for HER2 positive breast cancer, i.e. anti-HER2 treatments
+- After two or more other treatments specifically for HER2 positive breast cancer, i.e. anti-HER2 treatments.